GLP-1 and metabolic medicine

 How weight loss compares to semaglutide

-In the SURMOUNT-1 trial of tirzepatide for obesity, participants on the highest dose (15 mg weekly) lost an average of 22.5 percent of body weight over 72 weeks.
+In the SURMOUNT-1 trial of tirzepatide for obesity, participants on the highest dose (15 mg weekly) lost an average of 20.9 percent of body weight over 72 weeks (the efficacy estimand, for people who stayed on the drug, was 22.5 percent).
 The same trial design with semaglutide (STEP-1) showed 14.9 percent.
+In the first head-to-head trial, SURMOUNT-5, tirzepatide produced 20.2 percent weight loss versus 13.7 percent for semaglutide.
 Real-world results vary, and the SURPASS trials in diabetes showed slightly smaller differences.
 NICE approved tirzepatide for obesity in the UK in 2024 (TA1026), with eligibility limited to BMI 35 or above with weight-related conditions, plus structured behavioural support.

 Doses and titration